Search This Blog

 On leaving the hotel, I discovered the back tyre flat which I thought surprising as it was rock hard the night before, but a slow leak can do that.
 I, however, had a feeling someone had fiddled with the bike.
 So instead of unloading the bike and replacing the tube, I only pumped the tyre and, surprisingly, it held the entire day.

-Indian food is one of my favourite foods, but not substantial enough for a day of cycling.
-Although the previous night’s food was plentiful, I lacked the energy for the day’s slow climb.
-Twenty kilometres further, a roadside restaurant served a much-needed breakfast.
-Still, I think it was the “Thumbs Up” (a brand of soda in India) that did the trick and helped me slowly make my way over the hills.
 Fortunately, the map indicated a short ride to Pune albeit with a long climb.
-You can, therefore, understand my joy in finding a tunnel that shortened the uphill considerably.
-The surprising part was on the other side of the tunnel - a massive city, resembling one of Chinas “New Cities” appeared.
+Therefore, you can understand my joy in discovering a tunnel that considerably shortened the uphill climb.
+Surprisingly, on the other side of the tunnel a massive city appeared, resembling one of China’s “New Cities”.
 Highrise buildings stretched as far as the eye could see.
 I flew downhill, reaching speeds of nearly 50 kilometres an hour, and that was into a breeze.
-Still, it took weaving one’s way through a confusing part of the city to get onto the road to Pune.
+Still, it took weaving my way through a confusing part of the city to get onto the road to Pune.

 10 February - Pune

-Then it was on to the Pataleshwar Cave Temple, a rock-cut cave temple carved out in the 8th century and dedicated to the Hindu god, Shiva.
+Then it was on to the Pataleshwar Cave Temple, a rock-cut cave temple carved in the 8th century and dedicated to the Hindu god, Shiva.

 12 February – Pune – Ahmednagar – 121 km

-The route north was dusty and dry as the dry season was in full swing.
-I didn’t spot anything of interest and continued to Ahmednagar, situated about halfway to the caves.
-Ahmednagar offered plenty of accommodation but I wasn’t in the mood to search and settle for a modern-looking place that came with a slightly higher price tag than usual.
+The route north was dusty as the dry season was in full swing.
+I didn’t spot anything of interest and continued to Ahmednagar, about halfway to the caves.
+Ahmednagar offered plenty of accommodation but I wasn’t in the mood to search and settle for a modern-looking place with a slightly higher price tag than usual.
 However, it had a room as large as a dance hall and a popular restaurant.
 I ordered a thali and was served a huge and delicious meal.
 Hungry as I was, I couldn’t even finish half.

-13 February – Amhednagar – Aurangabad – 111 km
+13 February – Ahmednagar – Aurangabad – 111 km

-14-17 February – Aurangabad – Alibag by bus - Thailand
+14-17 February – Aurangabad – Alibag (by bus) - Thailand

 Monday, 9 December 2019

-CYCLE TOURING MALAYSIA (6) - 2019
+153 CYCLE TOURING MALAYSIA (6) - 2019

-MALAYSIA (6)
+153 MALAYSIA (6)

 625 Kilometres – 11 Day